 You can also use luggage transport services such as Yamato Transport that will take your luggage to your next destination’s hotel.
 Many hotels can accept your luggage and have the forms to fill out, otherwise, look out for the black cat with kitten logo outside convenience stores.
 This is the Yamato Transport logo and indicates the store can accept luggage for transport.

 On the Narita Express train from Narita Airport you will find luggage storage areas when you get on.
 The NEX train’s luggage area is quite large and even has locks.
 On the Shinkansen you’ll find an area behind the seats at the back of each car where you can put your luggage but as of April 2020 you will need to reserve a seat in the last row in order to use this space – or hope you can snag that last row in the non-reserved section.
 Just make sure the wheels are facing forward to they don’t roll out, or fold down the little table thing next to it.
 More info on the Shinkansen luggage row.

 Shinkansen – The Bullet Train

 If you’re travelling on the JR Pass, you won’t be able to use the Nozomi or Mizuho trains on the Tokaido, Sanyo and Kyushu Shinkansen lines, but you can use the Hikari, Sakura, Kodama and Tsubame trains.

-While at the airport train station, grab a Pasmo or Suica pass, which is like a Mi-key or Oyster card and usable on both the JR and Tokyo Metro/Toei Railways.
+While at the airport train station, grab a Pasmo or Suica pass, which is tap-on/tap-off card and usable on both the JR and Tokyo Metro/Toei Railways.
 Or try a Klook Subway Pass.
 This means you won’t have to buy individual tickets (which is a pain as the machines are very confusing.)
 Instead, you just swipe the pass and top up as needed.

 With the upcoming Olympics, Suica and Pasmo have brought out tourist-specific passes to encourage people to go cashless in Japan.
 The passes are valid for up to 28 days and like the normal passes, can be used at vending machines, convenience stores and some shops and restaurants.
 They also include benefits of gifts and discounts at certain stores.